ayush9999/Chat/README.md

-It covers a simple SocketIO app in Flask.
+It is a simple SocketIO application in Flask where you can chat to one to one and many others can join them.